gadget-server

 • options:

 • shopBelongsToField: Picks which belongs to relationship on a model is used for cross-shop validation.
-Must be the api identifier of a belongs to relationship to the shopifyShip model.
-If there are multiple relationships to the shopifyShop model on the passed record, this is a required parameter.
+Must be the API identifier of a belongs to relationship to the shopifyShop model.
+If there are multiple relationships to the shopifyShop model on the passed-in record, this is a required parameter

 Returns